Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Analytical and numerical analysis

 Within this description the qubit is treated as an effective two-level transmon, driven by a classical oscillatory electric field.
 The dynamics are described by the Hamiltonian

 where $\omega_0$ is the transition frequency of the qubit, $\omega_D$ denotes the drive frequency, and $\Omega(t)$ is the time-dependent Rabi frequency.
-This choice captures the essential features of experimental single-qubit control without invoking further corrections such as higher-level leakage~\cite{hyyppa_reducing_2024}, which are beyond the present scope.
-The modulation is chosen as
+This choice captures the essential features of experimental single qubit control without invoking further corrections such as higher-level leakage~\cite{hyyppa_reducing_2024, turkpence_anharmonicity_2026}, which are beyond the present scope.
+We emphasize that the device-level model used here is an effective two-level transmon approximation.
+The Lindblad simulation includes relaxation and dephasing within the computational subspace, but it does not include higher transmon levels.
+Consequently, leakage to non-computational states, finite anharmonicity effects, pulse-induced population of the second excited state, calibration errors, pulse distortions, frequency drift, and multi-qubit crosstalk are not included in the present description.
+This approximation is chosen deliberately in order to isolate the phase-sensitivity imprint of the single-qubit $H\,\varphi\,H$ primitive and to compare it with the reduced repeated-interaction model without introducing additional device-specific parameters.
+A fully calibrated multi-level transmon treatment, including leakage and crosstalk, is left for future hardware-specific extensions.